-Free Canada-wide Shipping for Orders Over $135 (excludes Yukon & Nunavut) | Free Local Delivery On Orders Over $75
+Free Canada-wide Shipping for Orders Over $135 (excluding Yukon & Nunavut) | Free Local Delivery for Orders Over $75 | USA Shipping Coming Soon

 The Chemistry & Health Benefits of Balsamic Vinegar

-Balsamic vinegar is more than just a flavourful addition to your meals and drinks; it’s a powerhouse of health benefits.
+Balsamic vinegar is more than just a flavourful addition to your meals and drinks; itโ€™s a powerhouse of health benefits.
 Its unique ageing process chemically transforms simple grape must into a complex, nutrient-rich elixir packed with antioxidants, polyphenols, and acetic acid.
 These compounds contribute to improved digestion, better blood sugar control, enhanced heart health, and more:

-Chemistry of Balsamic Vinegar
+What is the Chemistry of Balsamic Vinegar?

 The ageing process of balsamic vinegar transforms the chemical composition of the vinegar, making it a potent source of various beneficial compounds: